 The overall conclusion is that Quilter Investment Pathways provide good value for money.
-The GAA has identified a number of areas for improvement, which are observations rather than challenges or concerns.

 Some areas, such as quantifying investment objectives, improving the online customer experience and ESG integration are still evolving and the GAA would expect to see ongoing developments, both in line with Quilter's existing implementation plan outlined to the GAA, and to reflect future developments in the wider marketplace.
 We have seen robust governance frameworks and in future years, we expect to see evidence of changes made where necessary.